Thomson42/frontend-nanodegree-mobile-portfolio/README.md

 Be sure to leave detailed instruction on what parts of my code you looked at, what parts of the code you think need improving and how they should be improved.

 ### Optimization Changelog
-*[First changes](https://github.com/Thomson42/frontend-nanodegree-mobile-portfolio/commit/19c07407e01071a77bcf514977ebdd30c6671d41) made for the inital improvment of the pizza seciont of the website. unwraped bad forloops and attemped to add code from outside source to build working pizzas.
+* [First changes](https://github.com/Thomson42/frontend-nanodegree-mobile-portfolio/commit/535b870dc5283b25812fe37bf81b57dc05ffc26f) made for the inital improvment of the pizza seciont of the website. unwraped bad forloops and attemped to add code from outside source to build working pizzas.
+Along with useing more effecent methods.
+* [Second changes](https://github.com/Thomson42/frontend-nanodegree-mobile-portfolio/commit/72bdb7e856173ad54977ad65af08427918e0ad5d) woked to improve several functions changeSliderLabel, changePizzaSizes, and movingPizzas primarily.
+* [Third changes](https://github.com/Thomson42/frontend-nanodegree-mobile-portfolio/commit/33559b5530a415f65ce3fe7a90048182a1659c96) Added finishing touches to the update positions bug.
+* [Final changes](https://github.com/Thomson42/frontend-nanodegree-mobile-portfolio/commit/0d30d78751839418d54a9d782c8f93faed842b5a) made changes sugested from Udacity code review.

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")